london-escience/tempss/README.md

 If the build completes successfully, output files will be generated in the `target` directory.

-The service is contained within `target/tempss-service.war`.
+The service is contained within `target/tempss.war`.

 The service can be deployed in [Apache Tomcat](http://tomcat.apache.org/).
-Copy the `tempss-service.war` to your `${CATALINA_HOME}/webapps/` directory to deploy the service.
-If your Tomcat server is configured to run on port 8080, the service will be accessible at `http://localhost:8080/tempss-service`.
+Copy the `tempss.war` to your `${CATALINA_HOME}/webapps/` directory to deploy the service.
+If your Tomcat server is configured to run on port 8080, the service will be accessible at `http://localhost:8080/tempss`.

 Whilst it is strongly recommended to package the service as a .war archive for production use, the service can be also run locally by simply invoking the command `mvn jetty:run-war` in the project base directory.
-The service again will be accessible at `http://localhost:8080/tempss-service`.
+The service again will be accessible at `http://localhost:8080/tempss`.

-The interface at `http://localhost:8080/tempss-service` is an example of a simple interface to display template trees.
-A more advanced example of a profile manager tool is also provided and can be accessed at `http://localhost:8080/tempss-service/profiles/`.
+The interface at `http://localhost:8080/tempss/component.jsp` is an example of a simple interface to display template trees.
+The interface available at `http://localhost:8080/tempss` is an example of a more advance profile manager tool.

 ###### Using Docker
 A Dockerfile is provided to support building a [docker](https://www.docker.com) image that can be used to start a container running the TemPSS service.
 To build the image, clone the repository and change into the base repository directory, `tempss`, where the `Dockerfile` file is located.
 From here you can use docker's command line tool to build the image: